fenxu/azure-powershell-docs-prod/azure/Storage/Azure.Storage/v1.1.6/Remove-AzureStorageQueueStoredAccessPolicy.md

 ```

 ## DESCRIPTION
-The **Remove-AzureStorageQueueStoredAccessPolicy** cmdlet removes a stored access policy from an azure_2 storage queue.
+The **Remove-AzureStorageQueueStoredAccessPolicy** cmdlet removes a stored access policy from an Azure storage queue.

 ## EXAMPLES